sekunho/swoogle/README.md

 Currently just using `error` which sounds OK in my head because I'm alright with things failing at the boundary of the library.
 I think I remember something about using `throwError` instead, or something like that, because you have to add it to the type constraints, but I can't remember exactly what it was called.
-For now it isn't too bad to use `error`, I think.
+Although I did find in the `aeson` docs that they used `fail` cause of `MonadFail`.
 - I enabled the `StrictData` language extension cause it seems to be a general enough consensus to use it.
 - Before I wrote the entire instance for `FromJSON Homeworld`, GHC got confused